-If you don’t get a submission confirmation by email or text, go back to your online profile.
-If your application status is “Pending.” click on the “Submit” button on the last page.
-This will complete you application.
+If you don’t receive a confirmation by email or text, go back to your online profile.
+If your application status is “Pending”, click on the “Submit” button on the last page.
+This will complete your application.

-You will be contacted by email and/or text message at various times throughout the online charter application process, including when you submit your final application and when/if the schools you choose offer you enrollment or place you on their wait lists.
-So keep your contact information in SchoolMint up to date.
+You will be contacted by email and/or text message at various times throughout the online charter application process, including when you submit your final application as well as when/if the schools you choose offer you enrollment or place you on their wait lists.
+So keep your contact information in SchoolMint up-to-date.